theripper93/injectConfig/README.md

 ### Data Structure:

-**Note: **every key except the reserved ones listed below will be the key of the flag you are injecting
+**Note:** Every key except the reserved ones listed below will be the key of the flag you are injecting

 #### Reserved Keys:
 - **moduleId**: the id of the module (this is a required field)